SkepskyiDanylo/vacancy-scrapper/README.md

 **Vacancy-Scraper** is a tool for automatic job data collection and analysis from LinkedIn website.
 The project uses **Scrapy**, **Selenium**, and **OpenAI API** to extract vacancy data, and **Pandas**, **MatPlotLib** and **NumPy** to transform and analyse the data.
+If you want to use your account via selenium, firstly contact the company by this email: `whitelist-crawl@linkedin.com` to get a permisson.

 ---